 The Greek Translation of Kenegdo in the Septuagint

 The Hebrew inseparable preposition kaf has a somewhat similar range of meanings to the Greek preposition kata (when kata is used with an accusative as it is in Genesis 2:18).
-And in Genesis 2:18 of the LXX, kenegdo is translated into Greek simply as kata, plus the accusative masculine pronoun auton.
-In verse 20, however, the translator has chosen to use the Greek word homoios which means “similar” or “having the same nature”, plus the dative masculine pronoun autō.
+And in Genesis 2:18 of the LXX, kenegdo is translated into Greek simply as kata (plus the accusative masculine pronoun auton.)
+In verse 20, however, the translator has chosen to use a different word to translate kenegdo.
+He has chosen the Greek word homoios which means “similar” or “having the same nature” (plus the dative masculine pronoun autō.)
 It seems that the translator has used two different words, kata and homoios, to express the breadth of meaning of kenegdo.
 I think this is an excellent and helpful translation choice.
 Genesius comments that the LXX translation of kenegdo in Genesis 2:18 and 20 is “well rendered.”

 Thus, in the LXX, we have boēthon kat’ auton “a help corresponding/according to him” in verse 18, and boēthos homoios autō “a help similar to him” in verse 20.

 I have read some books and articles on Genesis 2:18 and 20 which highlight the meaning of “opposite” in the word neged; but “opposite to him”, or “in opposition to him”, does not seem to be a meaning of kenegdo or the meaning of the Greek translation.
 Rather the ideas expressed are of “similarity” and “correspondence”.
 These ideas continue with the man’s description of the first woman who was formed from a part taken out of his own body: “This is now bone of my bones, and flesh of my flesh” (Gen. 2:23).
 The first man noticed the similarities, that they had the same nature, that the woman was his “counterpart, complement, companion and partner”.